cyblogerz/Nallagram/README.md

-A Social media app (Both frontend and backend) created with Flutter and Firebase.(inspired from instagram)
+A Social media app  created with Flutter and Firebase.(inspired from instagram)